 With the continuing increase in data breaches and resultant regulations to keep them at bay, the security features of many MultiValue applications are often questioned.
 Particularly as users require access to multiple databases on multiple servers distributed across different physical locations, database security administration can become complicated.

-This is one among many reasons why ONgroup elected to utilise Microsoft’s solid industry platforms to our benefit as their organization continues to invest in the widely respected security of its .NET run machine, as well as their SQL Server DBMS.
-With MVON4 Tools, one can run existing MultiValue applications in .NET with SQL Server and similarly run SB+ applications in .NET with the MVON4 NetBuilder emulator.
+This is one among many reasons why ONgroup elected to utilize Microsoft’s solid industry platforms to our benefit as their organization continues to invest in the widely respected security of its .NET run machine, as well as their SQL Server DBMS.
+With MVON4 Tools, one can run existing MultiValue applications in .NET with SQL Server and similarly run SB+ applications in .NET with the MVON4 NetBuilder SB+ emulator.